ElanHasson/throw.nullreference.io/content/posts/WebScheduler-Part-2-Doing-The-Design/index.md

 ## Redis

-[Redis](https://redis.com) will be used for request distributed caching for API requests.
+[Redis](https://redis.com) will be used for distributed caching for API requests.

 ## Duende IdentityServer with ASP.NET Core Identity